meabert/proxmox-tips-n-tricks/README.md

 Now you can integrate these device ID's into the vfio configuration, note that I've included two device ID's for the GPU - this is because one is for video and the other for audio.
-Not passing through both can cause issues.
+Failure to include both can and will likely cause issues.

 #### VFIO configuration file